PWNFinance/gm_events_cities/events/zircuit-cafe/readme.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
 address: Mim Kemal Öke Cd.
-No:15 Harbiye, Mim Kemal Öke Cd.
-No:15, 34367 Şişli/İstanbul, Türkiye
+No 15 Harbiye, Mim Kemal Öke Cd.
+No 15, 34367 Şişli/İstanbul, Türkiye

 # The category of the event.
 Valid options:
 # - conference